cameronmathis/AkariSolver/README.md

 * [Contact](#contact)

 ## General info
 This is a project I decided I wanted to do after a HW assignment from one of my course at Auburn University.
-I was curious if I could do it, and if so how long it would take.
+I was curious if I could do it, and if so how long it would take (about 2 days).

 ## Setup
 In order to run, clone this repo onto your local machine. <br/><br/>